idorurez/bakekujira/README.md

 ## Notes
 * `onigaku` repo (not included in this repo) has all symbols and footprints
 * Sorry for not using Kanji, thought Kana had a better overall fit!
+* The art design is temporary.
+I will be changing the mascot to something easier on the eyes.

-# Hints
+# Suggestions
-* Order more than you need, in most cases there is a MOQ
+* Order more than you need of the diodes, caps, and leds, and kailh sockets.
+FYI, in most cases there is a MOQ
-* The capacitors aren't absolutely needed, but it will help with fluctuations and possibly prevent burnt LEDs.
+* The 01.uF capacitors aren't absolutely needed, but it will help with fluctuations and possibly prevent LEDs from burning out.

 # Soldering Hints
 * It's easier to use a wider/bigger tip in some cases.
 * For the small solder pads, make sure you are tinning and using flux to ensure that the very tip of your soldering tip will hold a bead of solder.
+* For the Kailh sockets, you can put solder on both pads first and then pushing down on the kailh socket while heating up the ends one at time.

 # LEDs
 * When soldering the underglow LEDs, bend the terminals/legs down so they touch the soldering pads.